LoCuSS: The splashback radius of massive galaxy clusters and its dependence on cluster merger history: Introduction

 Observationally, the challenge of detecting the splashback radius has been recently undertaken using galaxies and gas measured in large-scale surveys as tracers of the underlying dark matter halo potential in galaxy clusters.
 Unfortunately, it has become apparent that the measured splashback radius can be significantly affected by the cluster selection method.
 Optical selection methods based on cluster richness measured within an aperture result in an underestimated splashback location due to projection effects and interloper contamination \citep{zu17, busch17, baxter17}.
-This has been confirmed by comparing splashback measures relying on weak-lensing-based cluster selections \citep{chang18}.
-More recently, selection methods which are unaffected by the same biases, and thus minimize the risk of spurious correlations between the splashback radius and the cluster selection, such as Sunyaev-Zel'dovich (SZ, \citealt{sunyaev72}) \citep{shin18} and X-ray \citep{umetsu17}, have been attempted.
-To date, these methods have yielded less precise measurements of the splashback radius due to their smaller samples \citep{more15, baxter17, murata20}.
+Additional biases on the measure of the splashback location have been confirmed for methods relying on clusters selected using \texttt{redMaPPer} \citep{rykoff14} by comparison with cluster mass profiles obtained using weak-lensing shear \citep{chang18}.
+More recently, selection methods which are unaffected by the same biases, and thus minimize the risk of spurious correlations between the splashback radius and the cluster selection, such as Sunyaev-Zel'dovich (SZ, \citealt{sunyaev72}) \citep{shin18, zuercher19, adhikari20} and X-ray \citep{umetsu17}, have been attempted.
+To date, these methods have yielded less precise measurements of the splashback radius due to their smaller samples \citep{more15, baxter17, murata20}, and to the typically noisy measurements from weak-lensing at these radii.